Reds vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

+- This season, Cincinnati has won 26 of its 52 games, or 50%, when it's the underdog by at least +115 on the moneyline.

-- The moneyline set for this matchup implies the Reds have a 42.6% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Reds have a 46.5% chance of pulling out a win.

-- Cincinnati's games have gone over the total in 57 of its 107 chances.
+- Cincinnati and its opponents have gone over the total this season in 58 of its 108 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!